DenisBrunet/Cartool/BUILDING.md

 # Building Cartool from sources

+Cartool currently targets only **Windows platform 64bit architecture**.
+It might be possible to target a 32bit architecture, as it was the case before being abandonned.
+Porting to other platforms is not under investigations for the moment.

-## Tools
+## Compiler

-Visual Studio 2019 is the compiler currently used.
+**Visual Studio 2019** is the current compiler for dev.

+**Visual Studio 2022** should be working, but has not been fully tested yet.

-Visual Studio 2015 might work for Cartool itlself, but maybe not for all dependencies.
+**Visual Studio 2015** *might* be working for Cartool itself, but some dependencies might not support it.
-Visual Studio 2022 ought to be working, but no project is offered for the moment

 ## Dependencies